jf-eirinha/417/content/blog/type-annotations-with-redux/index.md

   : never;
 ```

-So I end up defining the `TodoAction` as:
+So I end up defining the `TodosAction` as:

 ```javascript
 export type TodosAction =